The Cleveland Show

-The Cleveland Show is an American animated sitcom created by Seth MacFarlane, Richard Appel, and Mike Henry for the Fox Broadcasting Company.
+The Cleveland Show is an American animated sitcom created by Seth MacFarlane, Richard Appel, and Mike Henry, produced by Fox Television Animation for the Fox Broadcasting Company.
 A spin-off of Family Guy, and the second television series in the franchise, the series centers on Cleveland Brown, his new wife Donna Tubbs-Brown, and their children Cleveland Brown Jr., Roberta Tubbs, and Rallo Tubbs.
-The animation was produced by Fox Television Animation.

 The series was conceived by MacFarlane in 2007 after developing Family Guy and American Dad! for the Fox network.
 MacFarlane centered the show on Family Guy character Cleveland Brown and created new characters for Cleveland's family members.
 One preexisting character, Cleveland's son Cleveland Jr. (Junior), was redesigned as an obese, soft-spoken teen, as opposed to his depiction as a younger, hyperactive child with average body weight on Family Guy.

 The series premiered on September 27, 2009, and ended on May 19, 2013, after four seasons consisting of 88 episodes.
 The Cleveland Show was nominated for one Annie Award, one Primetime Emmy Award, and two Teen Choice Awards, but received mixed reviews from media critics.
 Fox cancelled the series after 4 seasons.
 Nearly a year after the series' cancelation, Cleveland returned to Family Guy, accompanied by the rest of the Brown-Tubbs family, in the season 12 episode "He's Bla-ack!".